-- A safe workplace. - Raise a safety or health concern with your employer or OSHA, or report a workrelated injury or illness, without being retaliated against. - Receive information and training on job hazards, including all hazardous substances in your workplace. - Request an OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
-OSHA will keep your name confidential.
-You have the right to have a representative contact OSHA on your behalf. - Participate (or have your representative
+- A safe workplace. - Raise a safety or health concern with your employer or OSHA, or report a workrelated injury or illness, without being retaliated against. - Receive information and training on job hazards, including all hazardous substances in your workplace. - Request a confidential OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
+You have the right to have a representative contact OSHA on your behalf. - Participate (or have your representative participate) in an OSHA inspection and speak in private to the inspector.